This post may contain affiliate links. Thank you for your support.

 They do the Same Thing Every Year

-They Follow Traditions
+They Follow Christmastime Traditions

-They do a Little Bit All Year Long
+They Do a Little Bit All Year Long

 I think this is where some people get thrown off.
 When you think of doing a little bit all year long towards your Christmas preparations, you often think that means doing a little bit of shopping all year long, but this isn’t necessarily the case.
 If you’re someone who loves going out in November and doing a few big shopping trips while you listen to the Christmas music blaring in the stores and see the town all decorated for the holidays, you may think that preparing in advance just isn’t for you, but you might be wrong!
-So much of what goes into putting a lovely Christmas together is mental and if you can do that mental heavy lifting earlier on, little by little, then it’s easier and less stressful.
-Plus you get to really focus on enjoying yourself when you get to the part of the year where you get to spring into action.
+So much of what goes into putting a lovely Christmas together is mental, and if you can do that mental heavy lifting earlier on, little by little, then it’s easier and less stressful.
+Plus, you get to really focus on enjoying yourself when you get to the part of the year where you get to spring into action.
 I’m personally someone who does do the shopping throughout the whole year, but you can also make lists, gather ideas, add things to your online shopping carts, and plan plan plan all year long, making your life so much easier (and more fun) in November and December.

 They Don’t Try to do it All